 Patients usually complain because something has gone wrong but they may also complain because of unmet expectations or because there has been a breakdown in communication.
 Sometimes, despite your best efforts, the therapeutic relationship will have broken down to such an extent that you feel the relationship can no longer be sustained.
 Make sure you call your medical indemnity insurer for advice on how to deal with these circumstances.

-Tego offers Medical Indemnity Insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego offers Medical Indemnity Insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.

 All content on this page has been written in a generic way, and has not been presented with any knowledge of your personal objectives or financial needs.